scaleoutsean/eseries-perf-analyzer/README.md

   - [Changelog](#changelog)

-## What is this thing
+## What is EPA

-This is a friendly fork of [E-Series Performance Analyzer aka EPA](https://github.com/NetApp/eseries-perf-analyzer) v3.0.0 (see its README.md for additional information) created with the following objectives:
+This is a fork of the now-archived [E-Series Performance Analyzer](https://github.com/NetApp/eseries-perf-analyzer) v3.0.0.
+This fork's objectives:

+- Continue development of an OSS monitoring solution for NetApp E-Series
-- Disentangle E-Series Collector from the rest of EPA and make it easy to run it anywhere (shell, Docker/Docker Compose, Kubernetes, Nomad)
+- Disentangle E-Series Collector from the rest of EPA stac and make it easy to run it stand-alone and anywhere
 - Remove SANtricity Web Services Proxy (WSP) dependency from Collector and remove WSP from EPA, so that one collector container or script captures data for one and only one E-Series array

-In terms of services, collectors collects metrics from E-Series and sends them to InfluxDB.
+EPA Collector collects metrics from E-Series and sends them to InfluxDB.

-Each of the light-blue rectangles can be in a different location (host, network, Kubernetes namespace, etc.).
-But if you want to consolidate, that's still possible.

-Change log and additional details are at the bottom of this page and in the Releases tab.
+Each collector uses own credentials and can (but doesn't have to) write data to the same InfluxDB database instance.

 ## What E-Series metrics does EPA collect